 Lower into a narrow squat (feet no wider than hip distance apart), sitting your hips back as you lower down.
 Push through your heels to stand tall returning to the starting position.

-3. Lateral Squat + Single Arm Row
+Lateral Squat And Single Arm Row

 Targets: Legs, quads, outer glutes (gluteus medius), back (lats) and core.